 The Commission is comprised of eighteen women appointed by the County Executive to serve a two-year term.
 These Commissioners are a diverse group of women living in various parts of the county.
 Together they bring a wealth of expertise and dedication to helping enrich the lives of the women and families of Anne Arundel County.

-Jessica O'Kane - Vice Chair
+Jessica O'Kane - Chair

 Jessica O’Kane is an attorney whose law practice focuses on Immigration.
 She is first generation American as her father emigrated from Northern Ireland.
 Originally from Nanuet, New York, she re-located to Maryland in 2005.
 She is a member of the Maryland State Bar Association, Anne Arundel County Bar Association, and the American Immigration Lawyers Association.
 She is on the Board of Directors for the Piney Orchard Community Association.
 She is also on the Pro-Bono Committee for the American Immigration Lawyers Association.
 She has several pro-bono cases of her own involving domestic violence and Immigration.
 Jessica earned her Bachelor of Arts from the State University of New York, College at Buffalo and her law degree from New York Law School.
 Jessica and her husband love to travel.
 They took advantage of an opportunity to live in the United Arab Emirates for two years with their two children and had an amazing experience.
 She has backpacked around South Africa, Namibia, Botswana, Zimbabwe, Ireland and Scotland.
 Jessica and her husband, James Fraser, reside in Odenton, MD with their 2 children and are active in their community.

 Suzanne Boisseau is a project manager for The Whiting-Turner Contracting Company, where she has managed new construction and renovation projects in the Baltimore metropolitan area.
 She is active as a board member of the National Association of Women in Construction (NAWIC) Baltimore Chapter, mentor to high school girls, and on the advisory council of Owings Mills High School’s Career Technology Education program.
 Suzanne received her Bachelor of Science in Civil Engineering from the University of Maryland.

 Rita Ann Reimer - Associate